Forgot password

 • Bring it to the Mud Witch in the swamp area.

-• This will delay your current Stand, making way for equipping a new one.
+• This will remove your current Stand, making way for equipping a new one.

 Roblox Bridger Western Stands FAQ

 The main way to get a Stand is by finding and absorbing Corpse Parts.
-You can also get one from Arrow Shards, which are a rare Legendary fishing reward and guarantee a Stand.
+You can also get one from Arrow Shards, which are a rare Legendary fishing reward (0.05% drop chance) and are guaranteed to grant a Stand.
 Some Stands also have special obtainment rules, so not every Stand comes from the same pool.

 What is the best Stand in Bridger Western?